 Sip and stroll!
 Get your caffeine fix at these Essex beauty spots

-Grab your bestie and your walking boots - we're taking you on the most gorgeous walks around the county with top-notch cup of (takeaway) coffees en route.
+Grab your bestie and your walking boots - we're taking you on the most gorgeous walks around the county with a top-notch coffee to pick up en route.

 Maldon Promenade, Maldon